Enea-Gandolfi/Dom_Live/README.md

 GB

-Project carried out during the Hackedemy+ course by Aulab 164
+Project carried out during the Hackademy+ course by Aulab 164

 In this project, you will see a fictional website for buying and selling Pokémon merchandise.